nlp-tlp/redcoat/README.md

 ## How to install

+First, ensure MongoDB is installed [Mongodb](https://www.mongodb.com/download-center).
+Open a new terminal window, and run Mongodb:

+    $ mongod

-First, clone the repository into a folder and navigate there by running the commands:
+Then, clone this repository into a folder and navigate there by running the commands:

     $ git clone https://github.com/Michael-Stewart-Webdev/redcoat.git
     $ cd redcoat

-If you are using Windows, install the build tools by running the command in an *administrative* power shell terminal:

-    $ npm install --global --production windows-build-tools@4.0.0

-Then install Redcoat's dependencies using `npm` (in a non-administrative terminal):
+Next, install Redcoat's dependencies using `npm` (in a non-administrative terminal)\*:

     $ npm install

-Install [Mongodb](https://www.mongodb.com/download-center), open a new terminal window, and run Mongodb:

-    $ mongod

 Redcoat may be run using the command:

-    $ npm run production
+    $ npm start

 You may then visit the server in your browser by visiting `localhost:3000`.

+#### Note for Windows users

+If you are using Windows and encounter many errors when attempting `npm install`, it may be necessary to install the Windows Build Tools by running the command in an *administrative* power shell terminal:

+    $ npm install --global --production windows-build-tools@4.0.0

+After installing the build tools, run `npm install` again followed by `npm start`.

 ### (Optional) using Sendgrid to manage emails